 |Limited cutting and return speeds are available.||A wide range of cutting and return speeds are available.|

 |It requires less floor space.||It requires a large floor space.|

 Video lecture on Shaping Machine if you wish you can check this video for brief knowledge:

 So today we completed the Shaping machine topic, we discuss definition, parts, working, types, application, advantages, disadvantages, and specifications of a Shaper Machine, hope you understand the whole concept.
 In case you wanna read this type of article on the lathe machine tool and drilling machine you can check these article for that "Lathe Machine Tool: Definition, Parts, Types and Operations" & "Drilling Machine: Definition, Parts, Types, and Operations"

-If you have any queries or doubts about the Shaper machine, you can ask me in the comment section or we have a dedicated discussion board for you where you directly post your question: Click here to post your question, and also you can join our facebook group.
+If you have any queries or doubts about the Shaper machine, you can ask me in the comment section and also you can join our facebook group.
 I will love to hear from you and glad to help you.
 Till then enjoy rest your day.
 Cheers